alessandrojcm/commitlint-pre-commit-hook/README.md

-# Commitlink hook for pre-commit
+# Commitlint hook for pre-commit

 ## Configuration